Lubricant Industry Associations

 Coordinating Research Council (CRC) www.crcao.com

 Members of CRC are the American Petroleum Institute (API), the Society of Automotive Engineers (SAE) and a group of automobile manufacturers.
-CRC members work together with government on mobility and environmental research.
+CRC members work together with the government on mobility and environmental research.

 Engine Manufacturers Association (EMA) www.enginemanufacturers.org